olie304/CallOfDutyEmblemSpecs/README.md

  * There are two colors in BO3 so that you can do gradients.
 Having 2 different colors automatically enables the gradient mode
  * The boolean value for Radial Gradient Mode takes up 4 entire bytes for some reason
  * Every layer ends with FF00
+ * If a layer is using a color instead of a material the material ID should be FFFF
  * There can be 64 layers.
 One layer has 96 bytes and an entire emblem has 6144 bytes.

  # How To Use